 Preheat the oven to 400ºF/ 200ºC/ 180ºC (fan oven).
 Turn the cut side down on a large baking tray, bake for around an hour or so on, until you easily to insert a skewer into the thickest part of the pumpkin.
 The time is quite considerably by the size or thickness of your pumpkin, so around an hour, do check it after an hour to make sure it is cooked.

 After it’s cooked, take out from the oven and leave it cool in the room temperature.
-You can scoop out the flesh when it is still warm, it is easier way that I like to do.
+You can scoop out the flesh when it is still warm, it is an easier way that I like to do.

 Put the flesh of the pumpkins in a food processor, and blend until smooth and creamy.